sider/sider-docs/advanced-settings/private-dependencies.md

 Currently, only a few analysis tools use SSH configuration.

-1. JavaScript tools use SSH via `npm install` to access private repository.
+* JavaScript tools use SSH via `npm install` to access private repository.
-2. Go Meta Linter runs Glide to download dependencies from Git repository.

 Other tools do not use SSH so adding SSH key for such tools are not needed at all.